ryqtor/PulseOS/README.md

    - Positive
    - Neutral
    - Negative
-5. The sentiment result is displayed on the screen.
+5. The sentiment result is displayed on the screen

 ---